SENODROOM/StoreFlow/README.md

 # MERN Order Management System

-A full-stack web application built with MongoDB, Express.js, React, and Node.js for managing customer orders and purchases.
+A full-stack web application built with MongoDB, Express.js, React, and Node.js for managing customer orders and purchases with **shopkeeper authentication**.

 ## Features

+### 🔐 Authentication & User Management
+- **Shopkeeper Registration**: Create account with shop details
+- **Secure Login**: Email and password authentication
+- **Auto Login**: Authentication token stored in localStorage - no need to login repeatedly
+- **User-Specific Data**: Each shopkeeper can only access their own orders
+- **Protected Routes**: Automatic redirect to login if not authenticated

+### 📦 Order Management
 - **Order Form**: Create new orders with customer details (name, phone, address, product)
 - **Real-time Data**: Orders are saved to MongoDB with exact timestamp
-- **Purchased Products Page**: View all orders as bills with complete details
+- **Purchased Products Page**: View all your orders as bills with complete details
 - **Search Functionality**: Search orders by customer name, phone, product, or address
+- **Delete Orders**: Remove orders from the database
+- **User Isolation**: Each shopkeeper sees only their own orders

+### 🎨 Design
 - **Responsive Design**: Beautiful gradient UI that works on all devices
-- **Delete Orders**: Remove orders from the database
+- **Modern Interface**: Clean and professional design
+- **User Info Display**: Shows shop name and owner name in navbar

 ## Project Structure